 All the companies discussed below are sustainable, generally ethical, and offer clothing in a range of sizes.
 These companies also tend to value inclusivity in all areas so many will offer unisex styles, and diversity with model choices.

-33 Ethical Brands That Embrace Size-Inclusivity, or…Finding Attractive Sustainable Clothes that Fit
+33 Ethical Brands That Embrace Size-Inclusive Fashion, or…Finding Attractive Sustainable Clothes that Fit

 Alice Alexander has recently switched from a made-to-order business model to ready to wear.
 You no longer need to wait a couple weeks to receive your clothing.
 They have found ethical factories around the world that will produce small batches of their collections.
 Because of the change in business model, they only have renderings of their new collection on their site at this time, but they describe styling, colors available, and sizing.
 Although they started as a plus size business, they have extended their sizing to include XS-4XL to stop perpetuating the cycle of exclusivity.
 This is a good source for quality, bright foundation pieces for your wardrobe that are designed to accommodate different body types.